 Daily Training

 Daily training shoes are the ideal choice for those looking for a day-in, day-out trainer or a cushioned ride for recovery runs.
 These shoes aren’t designed to break Strava course records or distance PRs, but they’re comfortable, well priced, and provide a great combination of responsiveness and support for most runners.
 Perhaps most importantly, shoes in our daily training category are durable, featuring resilient midsoles that bounce back after a beating, generous outsole rubber, and builds that can handle 400+ miles of wear and tear.
 We’ve also snuck a few budget models into this category, which will sacrifice a bit of comfort and/or durability for a lower price tag.
-The Saucony Triumph 22 and Brooks Ghost 16 are two of our favorite daily training shoes and will get the job done for the majority of recreational runners.
+The Saucony Triumph 23 and Brooks Ghost 17 are two of our favorite daily training shoes and will get the job done for the majority of recreational runners.

 Speed

 Shoes in our speed category are purpose-built for those who want to travel fast, whether in training, during a race, or while attempting a PR.
-Most of these shoes feature new technologies like a nitrogen-infused midsole or carbon/TPU plate, both of which help to propel your foot forward with each step.
-Look also for streamlined uppers, midsoles, and outsoles, with an emphasis on shaving weight for unburdened movement.
+Most of these shoes feature new technologies like a nitrogen-infused midsole or carbon/TPU plate, both of which are advertised to help propel your foot forward with each step.
+Look for streamlined uppers, midsoles, and outsoles, with an emphasis on shaving weight for unburdened movement.
 As a result, speed shoes aren’t the most durable options, lack some comfort (especially for wide or swollen feet), and are generally stiffer and less cushioned than most.
 They’re also expensive, often costing around $170 or more (carbon-plated designs like the Nike Alphafly are even pricier).
-The Saucony Endorphin Speed 4 is one of our favorite speed shoes of the year, providing impressive power from its nylon plate yet still offering cushion and support for long-distance comfort.
+The Saucony Endorphin Speed 5 is one of our favorite speed shoes of the year, providing impressive power from its nylon plate yet still offering cushion and support for long-distance comfort.

-Trail
+Trail and Gravel

 In order to find the best pair of shoes for you, it can be helpful to understand your running gait, which is largely determined by your style of pronation.
 Pronation describes the way in which your foot strikes the ground with each step and is easy to discern by examining the wear patterns on a used pair of shoes or popping into your local running shoe store for a test.
 In general, there are three main styles of pronation: neutral pronation, overpronation, and supination.